ataylor89/diary/theargument.md

 Here is the proof

 1. We have to measure every man's integrity -- this is self evident
-2. In order to measure every man's integrity in a fair way, we have to measure everything, including a man's intelligence
+2. In order to measure a man's integrity in a fair way, we have to measure everything, including his intelligence

 There you have it